 Remember: AI is a tool, not a replacement for judgement

 AI can help HR professionals reclaim time, generate ideas, and make better decisions.
-But it’s not a substitute for expertise, empathy or accountability.
-It’s not a substitute for real people like you.
+But it is not a substitute for expertise, empathy or accountability, and it should always be used with clear oversight.

 If you'd like to learn more about how our built-in HR AI functionality can help your organisation, download our AI factsheet.
 Or, if you want to see it in action, book a free, no-strings-attached demo with our experts.